 Jeep Death Wobble

-Death wobble is a violent side-to-side oscillation of the front wheels — usually on solid-axle Wranglers after a bump, expansion joint, or rut at highway speed.
-It is not a steady hum and it is not fixed by an alignment alone.
-Most cases trace to worn or loose front suspension and steering parts — track bar bushings, ball joints, tie rod ends, or wheel bearing play — sometimes amplified by lift geometry or out-of-balance tires.
+Death wobble is a violent side-to-side shake of the front wheels — usually on solid-axle Wranglers after you hit a bump, expansion joint, or rut at highway speed.
+It is not a steady hum, and an alignment alone will not fix it.
+Most cases come from worn or loose front suspension and steering parts: track bar bushings, ball joints, tie rod ends, or wheel bearing play.
+A lift kit without proper caster correction can make it worse.
 Colorado front-range expansion joints and I-25 seams trigger it fast when something is loose.

 Symptoms

-- Violent steering wheel shake that starts after a bump and does not fade until you slow down
+- Violent steering wheel shake that starts after a bump and does not stop until you slow down

-- Whole front end feels like it is fighting itself — worse between 45 and 75 mph
+- Whole front end feels like it is fighting itself — worst between 45 and 75 mph

 - New wobble after a lift kit without caster correction

-- Clunk over bumps that appeared before the wobble started
+- Clunk over bumps that started before the wobble did

 - Steering wheel off-center or wandering between wobble events